st-user/zerodep-web-push-java/README.md

   for [Message Encryption for Web Push](https://datatracker.ietf.org/doc/html/rfc8291)
 - Assumes that the [Push API](https://www.w3.org/TR/push-api/) is used.

-This library itself does not provide all the functionality needed for Web Push.
+This library itself doesn't provide all the functionalities needed for Web Push.

 The JSON Web Token (JWT) functionality and the Http Client functionality usually need to be provided externally.
 However, you can choose arbitrary libraries that suit your project.